matrix-org/matrix-spec-proposals/proposals/3230-spaces_top_level_order.md

 __Room Tags__

-Order is stored using existing [Room Tagging](https://matrix.org/docs/spec/client_server/latest#room-tagging) mecanism.
+Order is stored using existing [Room Tagging](https://matrix.org/docs/spec/client_server/latest#room-tagging) mechanism.

 > The tags on a room are received as single m.tag event in the account_data section of a room.
 The content of the m.tag event is a tags key whose value is an object mapping the name of each tag